Dawley: History

 The adjacent village of Horsehay was the site of a bridge and later a crane fabrication factory that exported around the world.
 The Victoria Falls Bridge is wrongly claimed to have been built there.
 Telford Steam Railway trust is located across the road from the former factory site.

+Dawley Town Hall opened as a temperance hall, in 1873.

 On 7 June 2010, Dawley had become subject to a lot of media attention because some locals had recreated the 'Hollywood' sign on a noticeable bank on Paddock Mount but with Dawley instead of Hollywood.
 The Shropshire Star had a full-page spread article on that day's evening edition to honour the effort made by the locals.
 As of midday on 8 June, over 1000 people had joined a Facebook group showing support for the sign, acknowledging the efforts of its creators, and in protest against the controversial redevelopment of the mount to move the Phoenix Academy (now the Telford Langley School) there.

 Dawley is known for its dialect, which includes some quite unique words, including "bist", presumably from the German meaning "are".
 However, the dialect is largely lost.
 Along with the dialect were various conventions and traditions, notably the "pig on the wall".
 Traditionally, Dawley residents would show their support for The Dawley Prize Band or other civic marches by placing their pigs on their walls.
 The pig also features in the dialect, with a romantic phrase apparently being "I wudna swop thee for a big black pig!"